ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-selenoid-hub.md

+---
+title: "Setup a local Selenoid hub"
+parent: "ht-version-2"
+description: "Describes how to set up a local selenoid hub."
+tags: ["ATS", "testing", "Selenium hub"]
+---

-# How-to Setup local Selenoid hub #
+# How to Setup local Selenoid hub #

-In this How-to, we show you an example of a simple setup of a Selenoid hub with a Chrome node and a Firefox node on a Linux machine with docker.
-This will also work on a Windows machine with docker, but the commands and configuration could be slightly different.
-The official project can be found here: [https://github.com/aerokube/selenoid](https://github.com/aerokube/selenoid) and the official documentation here: [http://aerokube.com/selenoid/latest/](http://aerokube.com/selenoid/latest/).
+In this How-to, we show you an example of a simple setup of a Selenoid hub with a Chrome and Firefox node on a Linux machine with docker.
+This works on a Windows machine with docker as well, but the commands and configuration could be different.
+For the official project go to: [https://github.com/aerokube/selenoid](https://github.com/aerokube/selenoid).
+For the official documentation go to: [http://aerokube.com/selenoid/latest/](http://aerokube.com/selenoid/latest/).

 It is possible to run Selenoid without Docker, but that is outside of the scope of this How-to.
-Please refer to the official documenation if you would like to achieve this.
+Please check out the official documentation if you would like to achieve this.

 ## 1. Prerequisites ##